applying for a licence

 We need you to tell us about the premises from which you would operate the business; its current postal address and type of property, ownership status, immediate environment and vehicular access for deliveries, all of which will help us to assess its suitability for purpose.

-Whether you would run the North of England Licence from a spare bedroom, converted garage or outbuilding, please take five minutes to complete the short premises assessment form at the foot of this page.
+Whether you would run the North of England Licence from a spare bedroom, an office, or a retail property, please take five minutes to complete the short premises assessment form at the foot of this page.

 experience it for yourself!